Edit Page

 We are delighted to announce a presentation by Nicholas Mirzoeff, Professor of Media, Culture, and Communication at NYU, on Monday, October 23rd in LC 104.

-Dr. Mirzoeff's talk, "The Strike Against White Sight is an Anticolonial Strike," is inspired by his most recent book White Sight: Visual Politics and Practices of Whiteness (2023, MIT Press) that discusses how white supremacy is not only perpetuated by laws and police, but also by visual culture and distinctive ways of seeing.
+Dr. Mirzoeff's talk, "The Strike Against White Sight is an Anticolonial Strike," is inspired by his most recent book White Sight: Visual Politics and Practices of Whiteness (2023, MIT Press) that discusses how white supremacy is not only perpetuated by laws and police, but also by visual culture and distinctive ways of seeing

 In his presentation, Dr. Mirzoeff will address how this "white sight" was and is a colonial technology, which he calls for a strike against, describing how it has been deployed over the course of white settlement and highlighting numerous forms of strike and refusal.
 In 2020, the strike against white supremacy made these histories visible, even as it also revealed how removal of racist monuments, repair and reparations are the key tactics for the current moment.